Yuu6883/OgarX/README.md

 2. QuadTree is usually used for a broad phase collision solver and taking a callback argument which will resolve the narrow phase collisions later.
 But in OgarX, broad phase and narrow phase is combined into one since there are **only** circle objects inside the tree.
 Cell interactability are also checked **before** checking if they intersects geometrically, which reduces the computation by **a lot**.
 3. Double resolution is avoided in OgarX.
 Old System would push A->B and B->A into the result array and try to resolve them which is inefficient and unnessary.
 OgarX will only solve A->B when A has bigger radius than B, and this change does not have obvious effect on the result.
 With these optimizations, the physics resolve perform at least x3-x10 faster than Old Systems (benchmark needed).

+#### Handle Player IO
+This includes handling player inputs (ejects, splits, etc) and outputs (sending cell and player data to client).
+The function is basically same as Old Systems, done in JS with nothing special about it.
+The outputs aka the protocol serialization will be furthur discussed below.